 Presidents have come and gone, these men have remained true to themselves, different teams, same game plan: Oppose, oppose, oppose!

 Which brings me to Twawgiramungu Faustin: He opposed Kayibanda, Habyarimana, Bizimungu and now Kagame.
-He saw the country change, but remained the same: hardened, radical, eloquent.
-His time has gone, come and gone again.
-From his exile in Belgium, he makes a comment every now and then; we listen, we laugh and we move on; to him I have but one young man’s advice: To age gracefully; as would have wanted Poet Rugamba Cipiriyani; him, a sans-faute when he sung: ‘Oya daaa, wikabya.
+He saw the country change, but remained the same: hardened, radical, eloquent, comical.
+His time never came.
+From his exile in Belgium, he makes a comment every now and then; we listen, we laugh and we move on; to him I have but one young man’s advice: To age gracefully; as would have wanted Poet Rugamba Cipiriyani; when he sang: ‘Oya daaa, wikabya.
 Gyumenya gusaza utanduranyije cyaneee…’

-Raila was unlucky, or just failed to read the cards; in his moment of strength he could have forced an automatic power-transfer to himself after Kibaki’s last term and be spared of the so-called technological failures that caused him the highly coveted seat.
-He will try again, one last time and pose a significant challenge to the tribal coalition in power; after that, he will be like John the Baptist; the voice that cries out in the desert; a place no strange to Chisekedi, Twagiramungu and now, in all likelihood Kizza Besigye Kifefe.
+Raila was unlucky, or just failed to read the cards; in his moment of strength he could have forced an automatic power-transfer to himself after Kibaki’s lost and rigged elections and be spared of the so-called technological failures that caused him the highly coveted seat in the next electoral circle.
+He will try again, one last time and pose a significant challenge to the tribal coalition in power; after that, he will be like John the Baptist; the voice that cries out in the desert; a place no strange to Tshisekedi, Twagiramungu and now, in all likelihood Kizza Besigye Kifefe.
 They are our eternal opposition leaders; we love them right where they are.

-At one of his swearing-in as prime minister – a position to which he was appointed and removed frequently by Mobutu, Chisekedi, the doctor of laws that he was, thought appropriate to edit the text of the constitution by crossing passages in the oath, that he felt were unsavory to him; namely: ‘I shall pledge allegiance to the person of the head of state, etc.’ – in the presence of the latter, who naturally presided over the event.
+At one of his swearing-in as prime minister – a position to which he was appointed and removed frequently by Mobutu, Chisekedi, the doctor of laws that he was, thought appropriate to edit the text of the constitution by crossing passages in the oath, that he felt were unsavory to a man of his caliber; namely: ‘I shall pledge allegiance to the person of the head of state, etc.’ – in the presence of Mobutu, who naturally presided over the event.

-Twagiramungu was always destined for less; he could thus have stayed on his best behavior, sit back and enjoy the ride.
-He mistook his populism for true power.
-He was never taken seriously but by himself; he constantly overrated his potential; still does… at past seventy he has just started a new party: (Rwanda Dream Initiative) RDI-Rwanda Rwiza; I checked it: all its content in English; an outcry for the half-Belgian citizen that he is – Its never too late you see…
+Twagiramungu was always destined for less; he could thus have stayed on his best behavior, sit back and enjoy the ride, many have and are still to date enjoying the fruits of a tree they did not plant – or water… He mistook his populism for power.
+He was never taken seriously – but by himself; he constantly overrated his potential; still does… at past seventy he has just started a new party: (Rwanda Dream Initiative) RDI-Rwanda Rwiza; I checked it: all its content in English; an outcry for the half-Belgian citizen that he is – Its never too late…

-While they tried their best to hold those in power in check, these men are stuck in the past I am afraid.
+While they tried their best to hold those in power in check, I am afraid these men are stuck in the past.
 Their rhetoric has not evolved much; which tells us that they aren’t big reformists.
-While they energize masses, they have also ensured that no younger generation would emerge.
-Aged past 60 they are still splitting hairs with they party members, for the leadership of… the opposition.
-We all watched in shock, when Besigye came out of much deserved retirement, to challenge the new president of his own party, in order to give us another stint of his virulent anti-Museveni rant…
+While they energize masses, they have also ensured that no younger leaders would emerge.
+Aged past 60 they are still splitting hairs with younger party members, for the leadership of… the opposition.
+We all watched in shock, when Besigye came out of much deserved retirement, to challenge the new president of his own party, in order to give us another stint at his virulent anti-Museveni rant…

 Which is why at 72, Museveni was unbothered to declare in the recent debate: ‘that goes to show that there is only one man on this platform who can lead Uganda; these others have no idea on how to build.
 They prefer ‘ebyayidde’ – what is already made.’